-We have built enough liveboards to permit casual use: they have been placed in ordinary conference rooms and open areas, and no one need sign up or give advance notice before using them.
-By building and using these boards, researchers start to experience and so understand a world in which computer interaction casually enhances every room.
-Liveboards can usefully be shared across rooms as well as within them.
-In experiments instigated by Paul Dourish of EuroPARC and Sara Bly and Frank Halasz of PARC, groups at widely separated sites gathered around boards -- each displaying the same image -- and jointly composed pictures and drawings.
+Prototype boards, built by Richard Bruce and Scott Elrod of PARC, are in use at several Xerox research laboratories.
+They measure about 40 by 60 inches and display $1,024 \times 768$ black-and-white pixels.
+To manipulate the display, users pick up a piece of wireless electronic "chalk" that can work either in contact with the surface or from a distance.
+Some researchers, using themselves and their colleagues as guinea pigs, enhances every room.
+Live boards can usefully be shared across rooms as well as within them.
+In experiments instigated by Paul Dourish of EuroPARC and Sara Bly and Frank Halasz of PARC, groups at widely separated sites gathered around boards-each displaying the same image and jointly composed pictures and drawings.
 They have even shared two boards across the Atlantic.

-Liveboards can also be used as bulletin boards.
-There is already too much data for people to read and comprehend all of it, and so Marvin Theimer and David Nichols at PARC have built a prototype system that attunes its public information to the people reading it.
+Live boards can also be used as bulletin boards.
+There is already too much text for people to read and comprehend all of it, and so Marvin Theimer and David Nichols of PARC have built a prototype system that attunes its public information to the people reading it.
 Their "scoreboard" requires little or no interaction from the user other than to look and to wear an active badge.
 Prototype tabs, pads and boards are just the beginning of ubiquitous computing.
-The real power of the concept comes not from any one of these devices; it emerges from the interaction of all of them.
+The real power of the concept comes not from any one of these devices-it emerges from the interaction of all of them.
 The hundreds of processors and displays are not a "user interface" like a mouse and windows, just a pleasant and effective "place" to get things done.

 What will be most pleasant and effective is that tabs can animate objects previously inert.
 They can beep to help locate mislaid papers, books or other items.
-File drawers can open and show the desired folder -- no searching.
-Tabs in library catalogs can make active maps to any book and guide searchers to it, even if it is off the shelf and on a table from the last reader.
+File drawers can open and show the desired folder-no searching.
+Tabs in library catalogues can make active maps to any book and guide searchers to it, even if it is off the shelf, left on a table by the last reader.

-In presentations, the size of text on overhead slides, the volume of the amplified voice, even the amount of ambient light, can be determined not by accident or guess but by the desires of the listeners in the room at that moment.
-Software tools for instant votes and consensus checking are already in specialized use in electronic meeting rooms of large corporations; tabs can make them widespread.
+In presentations, the size of text on overhead slides, the volume of the amplified voice, even the amount of ambient light, can be determined not by guesswork but by the desires of the listeners in the room at that moment.
+Software tools for tallying votes instantly and consensus checking are already available in electronic meeting rooms of some large corporations; tabs can make them widespread.

-The technology required for ubiquitous computing comes in three parts: cheap, low-power computers that include equally convenient displays, a network that ties them all together, and software systems implementing ubiquitous applications.
-Current trends suggest that the first requirement will easily be met.
-Flat-panel displays containing 640x480 black-and-white pixels are now common.
-This is the standard size for PC's and is also about right for television.
+L he technology required for ubiquitous computing comes in three parts: cheap, low-power computers that include equally convenient displays, software for ubiquitous applications and a network that ties them all together.
+Current trends suggest that the first of these requirements will easily be met.
+Flat-panel displays containing 640×480 black-and-white pixels are now common.
+This is the standard size for PCs and is also about right for television.
 As long as laptop, palmtop and notebook computers continue to grow in popularity, display prices will fall, and resolution and quality will rise.
-By the end of the decade, a 1000x800-pixel high-contrast display will be a fraction of a centimeter thick and weigh perhaps 100 grams.
+By the end of the decade, a $1,000 \times 800$ -pixel high-contrast display will be a fraction of a centimeter thick and weigh perhaps 100 grams.
 A small battery will provide several days of continuous use.